 - Unconditional love and acceptance - We can count on them to be interested in having us around no matter our mood

-- Behavior modification - Horseback riding interrupts our stressful routines and guids us to other calming activities.
+- Behavior modification - Horseback riding interrupts our stressful routines and guides us to other calming activities.
 We are their caretaker so we must think of their best interest.

 - Promote touch - encourage us to connect with them via touch, pat, brushing and riding.
 When we are with them we want to stay connected.

-- Lower blood pressure - all those great chemicals released in our blood have lasting impact on our health, generally lowering our blood pressure and decreasing other stress related symptoms.
+- Lower blood pressure - all those great chemicals released in our blood have a lasting impact on our health, generally lowering our blood pressure and decreasing other stress-related symptoms.
 There is even research showing that our horse will improve our immune system responses, not to mention we are physically in better shape.

 So congratulations for choosing an addiction that brings you all the positive chemicals you need in your system to have a sense of well being and gratitude!
 In the long run, this addiction is probably cheaper than the others you could have chosen, so don’t let anyone tell you differently!

 Wahoo!
 Promoting Spontaneous Horsing Around!